bitcoin/bitcoin/doc/developer-notes.md

     which is error prone, and it is easy to get things such as escaping wrong.
     JSON already supports nested data structures, no need to re-invent the wheel.

-  - *Exception*: AmountToValue can parse amounts as string.
+  - *Exception*: AmountFromValue can parse amounts as string.
 This was introduced because many JSON parsers and formatters hard-code handling decimal numbers as floating point values, resulting in potential loss of precision.
-This is unacceptable for monetary values. **Always** use `AmountToValue` and `ValueToAmount` when inputting or outputting monetary values.
+This is unacceptable for monetary values. **Always** use `AmountFromValue` and `ValueFromAmount` when inputting or outputting monetary values.
 The only exceptions to this are `prioritisetransaction` and `getblocktemplate` because their interface is specified as-is in BIP22.